 Forever Twilight in Forks Festival

 Every September the town of Forks hosts the Forever Twilight in Forks Festival.
 This four-day festival celebrates all things Twilight in an event dedicated to the fans.
 There are plenty of activities to keep you busy with auctions, costume contests, and parties, to name a few.
 Best of all, different actors from the Twilight Saga attend each year, where fans can take part in panels, photo-ops, and autographs.
 Different events throughout the festival require tickets, so make sure to purchase them beforehand.
-One day I’ll return to Forks just to go to the festival!
+One day I’ll return to Forks, Washington just to go to the festival!

 How Long to Spend in Forks